Finiteness of nonzero degree maps between three-manifolds: Distortion of --manifolds

 \subsection{Distortion of gluings}

-Given a preglue graph-of-geometrics $(\Lambda,\pieces)$, we first introduce average distortions of a gluing $\phi\in\Phi(\Lambda,\pieces)$ at vertices and along edges of $\Lambda$.
-Roughly speaking, these measure the local complexity of a gluing, or more precisely, the local obstruction to extending the geometry across these objects.
+Given a preglue graph of geometrics $(\Lambda,\pieces)$, we introduce the primary average distortion for any gluing $\phi\in\Phi(\Lambda,\pieces)$.
+We start by introducing the average distortions of a gluing at vertices and along edges.
+Intuitively, these quantities measure the local complexity of the gluing around the mentioned places, (or the local obstruction to extending geometry across those places).